Australian men, women soccer players close gender pay gap

 “The new agreement reflects football’s determination to address issues of gender equity in all facets of the game and build a sustainable financial model that rewards players as national team revenues increase,” a joint statement said.
 “Significantly for the Matildas, a new three-tiered centralized contract system will see Australia’s finest women’s footballers provided with increased annual remuneration with the tier 1 players earning the same amount as the top Socceroos.”

-The agreement still doesn’t reflect equal remuneration: the Socceroos’ prize money is exponentially greater than the Matildas.
+The agreement still doesn’t reflect equal remuneration: the Socceroos’ prize money is exponentially greater than the Matildas at the World Cup.

-Local media reported that at the 2018 men’s World Cup in Russia, the Socceroos earned $5.5 million just for qualifying, and then failed to win a game.
-The Matildas earned about $700,000 for making the knockout stages at the Women’s World Cup in France this year.
+At the 2018 men’s World Cup in Russia, the Socceroos earned $8 million in prize money for exiting in the group stage without winning a game.
+The Matildas earned $1 million in prize money for making the round of 16 at the Women’s World Cup in France this year.

 Critics say the women will still end up with a much smaller share and that the teams should share the same percentage of a total prize money pool.